Thursday, November 21, 2024

 Apple’s Tom Boger says the iPad, Mac are complimentary, not competing, devices (but I still want an ‘Apple Pad’)

-In an interview with The Wall Street Journal, Tom Boger, Apple’s vice president of iPad and Mac product marketing, said the iPad and Mac aren’t competing devices, but complement each other.
+In a May interview with The Wall Street Journal, Tom Boger, Apple’s vice president of iPad and Mac product marketing, said the iPad and Mac aren’t competing devices, but complement each other.
 This follows (valid) complaints that the new iPad Pro with M4 processor is held back with the limitations of iPadOS.

 Boger says that the iPad “has always been a touch-first device” whereas the Mac is for “indirect manipulation,” that is working using accessories like a keyboard and trackpad.
 When asked whether Apple will ever change its mind about a touch-screen Mac, he said, “Oh, I can’t say we never change our mind.”